How to Control Concrete Shrinkage

 What Are the Consequences of Concrete Shrinkage?

 If you’ve ever seen a crack in the sidewalk, you have seen the effects of concrete shrinkage.
 As the concrete shrinks, the areas where it shrinks experience an increase in tensile stress.
-The result is often cracking or warping, which not only disrupts the normal, smooth appearance of the concrete, but also weakens the concrete structurally.
+The result is often cracking or warping, which disrupts the normal, smooth appearance of the concrete and weakens the concrete structurally.

 Another method that contractors commonly employ to deal with concrete drying shrinkage damage is adding control joints.
 These are joints that the contractor intentionally cuts into the slab of concrete.
 The idea behind control joints is that, when the concrete does crack due to shrinkage, it cracks along the control joints, which are chosen to minimize the effect the cracking will have on the concrete.
 In this way, you can maintain the integrity of the concrete even if it cracks from shrinkage.